Jean Papineau-Couture

 Jean Papineau-Couture, (/fr/; November 12, 1916August 11, 2000) was a Canadian composer and academic.

 Guillaume Couture & Jean Papineau-Couture pierre tombale (tomb), Notre Dame des Neiges Cemetery, Montreal.

 Born in Montreal, Papineau-Couture was the grandson of conductor and composer Guillaume Couture.
 As a child he studied piano with his mother.
 He first studied privately in Montreal with Gabriel Cusson before entering the Collège Jean-de-Brébeuf where he received a Bachelor of Arts in 1937.
 He then attended the New England Conservatory of Music in Boston where he received a Bachelor of Music in 1941.
 He studied with Nadia Boulanger at the Longy School of Music in Cambridge, Massachusetts.

 Returning to Quebec, Papineau-Couture's teaching career started in 1946 when he joined the faculty of the Conservatoire de musique du Québec à Montréal where he stayed until 1962.
 He also taught in the Faculty of Music at the Université de Montréal.
 He was named vice-dean in 1967 and dean from 1968 until 1973.
 His students included François Morel, Pierre Rolland, and Jeannine Vanier.

+A champion of contemporary Canadian classical music, he was the founding president of the Société de musique contemporaine du Québec in 1966.

-In 1962 Papineau-Couture was awarded the Calixa-Lavallée Award.
-In 1968, he was made an Officer of the Order of Canada and was promoted to Companion in 1993.
-In 1989, he was made a Grand Officer of the National Order of Quebec.
-Papineau-Couture received the Governor General's Performing Arts Award for Lifetime Artistic Achievement in 1994 for his contribution to classical music.
+He was the recipient of many honours including the Calixa-Lavallée Award (1962), Prix Denise-Pelletier (1981), Officer of the Order of Canada (promoted to Companion in 1993), Grand Officer of the National Order of Quebec (1989), and the Governor General's Performing Arts Award (1994).

+He died in Montreal on August 11, 2000.

+The Papineau-Couture portrait in the Canadian Composers Portraits series was released in 2002.